gabe-kai/Arcadium/docs/wiki-service-status-page.md

 The Service Management Page is an interactive web interface that provides real-time monitoring and management of all Arcadium services.
 It displays service health status, process information, resource usage, and recent logs in a user-friendly dashboard format.

+**Note:** There is also a wiki page named "Arcadium Service Status" (slug: `service-status`) that is automatically updated every 10 minutes with current service health information.
+This page is stored in the database (not as a markdown file) and is marked as a system page.

 ## Purpose

 - **Real-time Monitoring**: Live status updates every 15 seconds for all services